MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/dashboard/get-started-dashboard-submissions.md

 ---
-title: Getting started with the Microsoft Partner Center Hardware dashboard
+title: Getting started with the hardware submission process
-description: Getting started with the Microsoft Partner Center Hardware dashboard ms.topic: article ms.date: 04/13/2022
+description: Getting started with the hardware submission process ms.topic: article ms.date: 04/13/2022
 ---

-# Getting started with Partner Center Hardware dashboard
+# Getting started with the hardware submission process

-This article shows you how to get started using the Partner Center Hardware dashboard.
+With the Windows Hardware Compatibility Program (for Windows 10) and the Windows Hardware Certification Program (for Windows 8/8.1 and older operating systems) you can design, create, and test your hardware and drivers before you submit the final version through the Partner Center Hardware dashboard for certification.
+By certifying your hardware device, system, and drivers for Windows, you gain the support of Microsoft marketing resources in the form of compatibility and reliability listings, logo artwork, and promotional partnerships.

+This article describes how to get started with the hardware submission process.
+We'll take you through each step of the process, from getting an extended validation (EV), to registration, and finally, to driver publication and certification.

 ## Step 1: Get an EV code signing certificate